 Directors are acting as individuals, not as representatives of any organization with which they may be affiliated

-Bradford is also skilled photographer and his worked has been widely published, including by Lonely Planet Magazine/Travel Guide.
-When not working Bradford enjoys reading and riding his bike in his home province of Prince Edward Island.
+Brad is also skilled photographer and his worked has been widely published, including by Lonely Planet Magazine/Travel Guide.
+When not working he enjoys reading and riding his bike in his home province of Prince Edward Island.

 She is a founder of Low Income Families Together (LIFT) in Toronto, a resource center run by and for low income people.
 LIFT does community education on human rights, economic and political literacy and helps provide a voice for low income people to the media and government.

 She has been involved internationally as a cofounder of the Hemispheric Social Alliance, a network of over 300 national organizations working to challenge and propose alternatives to the current free trade regime which respect human and environmental rights.
 She became the first international member of the U.S. National Welfare Rights Union in 1994 and continues to work with them on their Economic Human Rights campaign.

 She coordinated authored and presented the Ontario People’s Report to the UN committee on Economic Social and Cultural Rights in 1998.
 Josephine has served as the International Secretary for Canada Without Poverty (formerly the National Anti-Poverty Organization (NAPO)) and continues to work at the community level with fellow volunteers on empowering people to stand up for their rights.
 She now also works for an international committee on using human rights treaties to address global economic policy and trade agreements.

 ADVISORY COMMITTEE MEMBERS